mshafer1/frclabviewtutorials/_tutorials/sensors/roborio/limit-switch/index.md

 *NOTE: If the Limit Switch Get VI reports true when you expect false and false when you expect true, you have a few options:*

-1. Change your choice of wiring the NO or NC terminal on the physical switch.
+1. *Change your choice of wiring the NO or NC terminal on the physical switch.*
-1. Change the value of the Normally Closed input on the Switch Open VI.
+1. *Change the value of the Normally Closed input on the Switch Open VI.*
-1. Insert a Not function between the Switch Read VI and the Select function.
+1. *Insert a Not function between the Switch Read VI and the Select function.*

+*Ussually #2 is recomended since it is both quick and affects everywhere you get the value of that Switch.*

 At this point, the wiring is becoming a little chaotic, but we want to keep our constants so that this vi is generic and can be used year after year and by multiple teams, so we will switch to using multiple nested case structures.